Burhan077/Nuclear-Decay/README.md

 One might think these must be green, disgusting and smelly bands of iron that demented people put on their necks but alas, if only humans were that fun.

-Anyways, the project is actually some JavaScript and HTML I mashed together in order to create a tool that showcases the Porbability and Chain reactions of Radioactive Decay.
+Anyways, the project is actually some JavaScript and HTML I mashed together in order to create a tool that showcases the Probability and Chain reactions of Radioactive Decay.

 I was inspired by [NileRed](https://youtu.be/Gbgk8d3Y1Q4?si=Bg-MuNg7WdOOJ75) on Youtube that made me kinda interested in Nuclear Physics.